 The petition attracted some 3,800 signatures in its first six weeks and another 600 or so in the six weeks following the state legislature's September 2013 passage of a joint resolution to name the western crossing of the Bay Bridge for former state Assembly speaker and former San Francisco mayor Willie Brown.
-It now stands at nearly 6,000 [count updated 2/2019].
+It now stands at more than 6,000 [count updated 3/2019].

 Much as the Campaign continued to believe in the importance of getting Emperor Norton's name on his bridge, we quickly saw that the larger need was for an organization that would work on a variety of fronts — research, education, advocacy — to honor the life and advance the full legacy of the Emperor.
 We also understood that making the case for the “Emperor Norton Bridge” would entail a significant amount of educational outreach.

 In building out our broader cultural-historical mission, we positioned the bridge-naming project as more of a "campaign within the Campaign."